 Interview summary

-In Angular state management with NgRx, components dispatch actions for user intent, reducers compute next immutable state, selectors expose memoized read models, and templates render selector output.
-Effects handle async side effects and dispatch success/failure actions back into the same loop.
+In Angular state management with NgRx, components dispatch actions for user intent, reducers compute next immutable state, effects handle async side effects, selectors expose memoized read models, and templates render selector output.
 If you can explain that loop clearly, you understand NgRx data flow.

 Use this as one explanation rep, then continue with the Angular interview questions cluster or a guided prep path.